kubedb/cli/docs/tutorials/mysql/README.md

   phase: Running
 ```

 Please note that KubeDB operator has created a new Secret called `m1-admin-auth` (format: {tpr-name}-admin-auth) for storing the password for `mysql` superuser.
-This secret contains a `.admin` key with a ini formatted key-value pairs.
+This secret contains a `.admin` key which contains the password for `mongodb` superuser.
 If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.

 Now, you can connect to this database from the phpMyAdmin dashboard using the database pod IP and `mysql` user password.
 ```console